mohdabdullah0312/Project/README.md

 - ECDH ensures **ephemeral, symmetric key** generation per session.
 - AES-256 encryption guarantees **confidentiality** of transferred data.
-- Flask is bound to local or private IP (use Tailscale or VPN for secure remote access).
+- SSH is bound to local or private IP (on the same wifi for currently for prototype usage).

 ---